 Immersion in Local life and Tradition

 Today’s tourists want more authentic experiences of the local culture they are visiting and it became clear from feedback over time, sharing the love of local history, storytelling, Irish songs, local traditional music and the fun of Irish set dancing, that this was something visitors and friends enjoyed most.
 So this became the inspiration behind the whole package of Canola Tours offer.
-Where visitors get to see all the sights and then relax and be part of the local chill out time as well.
-See more, Stress Less, Touring Celtic Ireland.
+Where visitors get to see all the famous sites and then relax and be part of the local relaxation time.
+Seeing more and Stressing Less, Touring Celtic Ireland.

 Historical Sites and Modern Day Fame

-Of course there are a host of local ancient and amazing Neolithic sites, like the 5,000 year old site at ‘Newgrange’, (which is older than the pyramids in Egypt or Stonehenge in England), Knowth and Dowth.
+Of course there are a host of local ancient and amazing Megalithic sites, like the 5,000 year old cairn at ‘Newgrange’, (which is older than the pyramids in Egypt or Stonehenge in England), Knowth and Dowth.

 The ruins of the Round Tower in Kells where the famous ‘book of Kells’ was found, (now in Dublin’s famous Trinity College).

 Trim Castle the first Norman stronghold in Ireland, steeped in history and also the site of the famous ‘Braveheart’ film, starring Mel Gibson.